sightmachine/SimpleCV2/README.md

 If you want a streamlined install which gives you all the dependencies, we recommend using the Windows Superpack, available at <http://www.simplecv.org/download/>

-If you already have Python, OpenCV or SciPy installed and want to keep things the way you like them, follow the directions below.
+If you already have Python, OpenCV or SciPy installed and want to keep things the way you like them, follow the directions below

 #### Install Prerequisties if they aren't already installed on your system: